 There’s a story behind this song, and you can read it in its entirety here.

 Quinton Mills, the author, is a Native American Indian and a member of the Haliwa-Saponi Tribe located in Hollister, NC.
 He accepted the Lord Jesus Christ in 1972 after many years of addiction to alcohol, drugs, and rock music.
 This gospel song was written on February 12, 1986 in Clinton, South Carolina.

 After a service in which he preached, there was an altar call.
 A lady came forward asking for prayer.
 Another minister who was assisting Rev. Mills told the lady, “Sister, I don’t care what kind of valley you’re going through; Jesus will be your Lily in that valley.”

-Rev. Mills went back to where he was staying and felt the Lord nudge his spirit as thoughts began to flood his mind.
-He prayed, “Lord, I know that you spoke to me tonight in a special way and I will not go to sleep until you give me what I felt so special.”
+Quinton Mills went back to where he was staying and felt the Lord nudge his spirit as thoughts flooded his mind.
+He prayed, “Lord, I know that you spoke to me tonight in a special way and I will not go to sleep until You give me what I felt so special.”
 In a couple of hours, he had written I Found the Lily in My Valley.